digital-asset/contingent-claims/docs/Lifecycling.md

 - S(t_1) - K USD is paid to the contract holder

-- `c4` is replaced with `Zero`, the contract indicating the absence of a claim.
+- `c4` is replaced with `zero`, the contract indicating the absence of a claim.

 ## Lifecycle functionality